 - Pictures from magazines or newspapers (e.g., pictures of animals, people, or places)

-- A video recording of your child’s favorite television program or movie (make sure your child has permission from the copyright holder before doing this)
+- A video recording of your child’s favorite television program or movie (make sure your child has permission from the school and parents before doing this)

 Ideas For Next Level